chbergmann/CurvedShapesWorkbench/README.md

 #### Parameters
 - Base: The object to make an array from
 - Hullcurves: List of one or more bounding curves
+- PreserveAspectRatio: Useful when only one hullcurve exists.
+Will scale based on the ratio of your base object's height/width.
+See [Fishing Lure example](#fishing-lure) for more info.
 - Axis: Direction axis of the Base shape
 - Items: Nr. of array items
 - Positions: Array of position for each rib (as floats from 0.0 to 1.0) -- overrides Items